roryclaasen/colors.css/scripts/template.md

 ```

 Contained inside the `dist` folder are the updated stylesheets.
-(This will also update the readme)
+(This will also update the readme).

 #### Implementation